 May 2020- I was expecting another year of double-digit appreciation in home prices, but the virus and shut-down have slowed things a little.
 Mortgage rates are near all-time lows, which should bring out more buyers this summer.

 The most significant trend in Boise area real estate is growing population, being one of the fastest growing cities in the nation.
 The exodus from California continues, but people are moving here from many places for our more affordable homes, low crime rate and low cost of living.
 Some say low wages too, but it's all relative- and our wage growth has been strongest in the nation recently.

-As a result of the population growth, Boise housing supply remains extremely tight and prices can only rise this year.
-Investors have been forced to bet on appreciation, facing small discounts and tough competition from home buyers for starter homes, which are also ideal rental properties.
+As a result of the population growth, Boise housing supply remains extremely tight and prices can only rise.
+Despite the cheap money, cash flow is tight and investors have been forced to bet on appreciation, which was not a bad bet last year- Ada went up 16% and Canyon 17.2% as of Q1.
+The tight supply means small discounts and tough competition from home buyers for starter homes, which are also ideal rental properties.

 So why invest in Boise area homes now?

-Reason #1 - Home prices are and should continue rising in the Boise area as the economy is strong, driving strong demand.
+Reason #1 - Home prices are and should continue rising in the Boise area as the economy was strong, driving demand.
 Housing supply is extremely low and this won't change quickly.
-Brisk home price appreciation is a sure bet for the near future.

 Reason #2 - There's no bubble to burst in Boise home prices.